 Once the board was all together, the look of sheer pride and amazement on my son’s face was just awesome.
 HE did that.
 He could not wait to share with his peers.
 In fact as we were getting on our shoes to go to the Science Fair he exclaimed, “I have been waiting for this moment!”

 Though we had practiced, actually talking to (mostly) strangers about his project was a little tricky at first, but Max found his stride.
 I encouraged him to use a strong voice and make eye contact with the person with whom he was speaking (things that are also challenges for him).
 As the night progressed, his confidence grew.
-I just love that our school handed out certificates, feedback from a “visiting scientist,” and a science pin to every child.
-They all accomplished something by being there, and definitely deserved the attention and recognition!
+I just love that our school handed out certificates, feedback from a “visiting scientist,” and a science pin to those who went the extra mile.
+Those children all accomplished something by being there, and definitely deserved the attention and recognition!

 Now, I get that this whole thing might not be your deal, but what if your child wants to take part?
 It’s hard to jump into something enthusiastically when the very thought doesn’t exactly inspire…excitement.
 Fortunately Max and I were on the same page with this, but I think about how I might react to an eventual disparity in interests.
 I sure hope I can look beyond my own opinions and be a cheerleader for my sons regardless of that in which they choose to participate.
 If it makes them happy, then my heart will be also.